debashiscodes/debashiscodes.github.io/_posts/2025-07-19-each_in_ruby_not_just_a_loop_its_a_language_powerhouse.md

 ---
 layout: post
-title:  "each in Ruby: Not Just a Loop, It’s a Language Powerhouse"
+title:  "Ruby each: Not Just a Loop, It’s a Language Powerhouse"
 date:   2025-07-19 11:28:41 +0530
 categories: Ruby
 ---